OSSILE/OSSILE/main/c_md5crc/README.md

 ##Synopsis
-A sample solution which readds the content of a file and generates a CRC for the entire content at either the file level or the memeber level. the user can determine which type of CRC is generated using an option in the command.
+A sample solution which reads the content of a file and generates a CRC for the entire content at either the file level or the memeber level.
+The user can determine which type of CRC is generated using an option in the command.
 Help is provided via a *PNLGRP for the command.

 ##Purpose
-Allows the user to generate a CRC for a file and compare that CRC with a copy of the same object to ensure they are the same.
+Allows the user to generate a CRC for a file and compare that CRC with a copy of the object to ensure they are the same.
 The programs demonstrate how to create a ILE program and command using a Binding Directory to bind the module at compile time to the program object.

 ## Parameters (via the command)